-If you are injured on rotation contact the clinical site supervisor and the DCE.
+If you are injured on rotation, contact the clinical site supervisor and the DCE.
 You will follow the procedures outlined by your clinical site.
+The student or MPAS faculty will complete necessary paperwork required by the clinical site as well as the Trine University Incident Form, which is submitted to the Program Director within 24 hours.